One couple's bedroom caved in during the earthquake. Here's how it saved their lives

 How some stayed alive under the rubble

-A tipped wall creating a small cavity is one way several lucky people managed to stay alive under the rubble after last week's massive earthquake and aftershocks.
+A tipped wall creating a small cavity is one way several lucky people managed to stay alive under the rubble after the massive earthquake and aftershocks.

 Some found themselves, by chance, trapped underneath a wall that fell over onto a bed or another object, creating a small triangle that protected them.